THE LOGSDON LAB

 Principal Investigator

-Dr. Logsdon is an Assistant Professor in the Department of Genetics and a core member in the Epigenetics Institute at the University of Pennsylvania Perelman School of Medicine.
-She completed her postdoctoral training at the University of Washington School of Medicine Department of Genome Sciences with Dr. Evan Eichler in 2022, where she studied the sequence, structure, and evolution of human centromeres using long-read sequencing and computational approaches.
+Dr. Logsdon is an Assistant Professor in the Department of Genetics and a Core Member of the Epigenetics Institute at the University of Pennsylvania Perelman School of Medicine.
+She performed her postdoctoral training at the University of Washington School of Medicine with Dr. Evan Eichler, where she studied the sequence, structure, and evolution of human centromeres using long-read sequencing and computational approaches.
 Before that, she obtained her Ph.D. in Biochemistry and Molecular Biophysics in 2018 from the University of Pennsylvania Perelman School of Medicine, where she studied centromere establishment on human artificial chromosomes with Dr. Ben Black.
-She is involved with several national consortia, including the Telomere-to-Telomere (T2T) consortium, Human Pangenome Reference Consortium (HPRC), and Human Genome Structural Variation Consortium (HGSVC).
+She is involved in several national consortia, including the Telomere-to-Telomere (T2T) consortium, Human Pangenome Reference Consortium (HPRC), and Human Genome Structural Variation Consortium (HGSVC).
 She also works with non-profit, patient-led organizations, such as Project 8p, to better understand complex structural variation in the human genome.

 Pepe